-NOTE: Employers who meet their obligations under this schedule are meeting their obligations under the award.
+NOTE: Employers who pay wages in accordance with this schedule satisfy their obligations under the award to pay wages for hours worked.

 B.1 Ordinary hourly rate

 B.1.1 Ordinary hourly rate means the minimum hourly rate of pay for an employee plus any all purpose allowances to which the employee is entitled.